2 Legit 2 Quit

-"2 Legit 2 Quit" is a song by American rapper MC Hammer featuring Saja (a.k.a.
+"2 Legit 2 Quit" is a song by American rapper Hammer (after removing M.C. from his name) featuring Saja (a.k.a.
 Sonia Moore), released on September 5, 1991 as the first single from his fourth studio album.
-The song proved to be successful in the US, peaking in the top 10 of the Billboard Hot 100 at No. 5.
+The song proved to be successful in the United States, peaking in the top 10 of the Billboard Hot 100 at No. 5.
 It also peaked at No. 60 on the UK Singles Chart.

 Critical reception

 Simon Dudfield from NME wrote, "Mediocre hip-hop beats coupled with a cockney chorus of 'So What?' (sampled from Alexei Sayle???) leaves you wondering if this is the last track off the album to become a single or what?"

 Music video

 At almost 15 minutes in length, the accompanying music video for "2 Legit 2 Quit", directed by Rupert Wainwright, was one of the most expensive videos ever produced.

-The uncut version of the video begins with a newscaster, played by Jim Belushi, reporting on Hammer's apparent decision to quit the music business, as well as responses from numerous celebrities including Danny Glover, Henry Winkler, Freedom Williams, David Faustino, Barry Sobel, Ralph Tresvant, Mark and Donnie Wahlberg, Eazy-E, DJ Quik, 2nd II None, Tony Danza, Queen Latifah and Milli Vanilli.
+The uncut version of the video begins with a newscaster, played by Jim Belushi, reporting on Hammer's apparent decision to quit the music business, as well as responses from numerous celebrities including Danny Glover, Henry Winkler, Freedom Williams, David Faustino, Barry Sobel, Ralph Tresvant, Mark and Donnie Wahlberg, Eazy-E, DJ Quik, 2nd II None, Tony Danza, Queen Latifah, and Milli Vanilli.
 It then cuts to an impatient crowd waiting for Hammer to perform, while Hammer has a lengthy conversation with James Brown, who calls Hammer "Godson" and enlists him to obtain the glove of Michael Jackson.
 Brown endows Hammer with several blasts of energy before sending Hammer off to perform.
 After a high-budget performance laden with pyrotechnics, the video ends with a purported Jackson (seen only from behind) having seen the performance and conceding Hammer to be the superior dancer, while doing the "2 Legit 2 Quit" hand gesture.

 The video also features the following athletes making cameo appearances in the following order: José Canseco, Isiah Thomas, Kirby Puckett, Jerry Rice, Rickey Henderson, Deion Sanders, Andre Rison, Wayne Gretzky, Chris Mullin, Roger Clemens, Roger Craig, Ronnie Lott, Lynette Woodard, the Dallas Cowboys Cheerleaders, David Robinson, and former Atlanta Falcons coach Jerry Glanville.
 Because various Falcons team members appeared in the video, the 1991 team was dubbed the "2 Legit 2 Quit" Falcons for utilizing the song as their team theme.

 The video was No. 5 in MAX Music's World's Worst Ever Video countdown, and No. 1 in its Forgotten Video Clips countdown in 2008.
 It was also voted No. 24 on MTV's all-time "25 Lame" countdown in 1999.
 However, it has been selected as a viewer's favorite by VH1.

 A hand gesture, popularized by the title song and video and also shown in the "Addams Groove" movie video and on MTV, involved forming the number two for "Too", an L for "Legit", and a "cut" motion for "Quit" with the hand and fingers (as seen in the video).